versatica/mediasoup-website/documentation/overview.md

 * Be a WebRTC [SFU](https://webrtcglossary.com/sfu/) (Selective Forwarding Unit).
 * Be a Node.js module in server side.
-* Be a tiny SDK in client side.
+* Be a tiny JavaScript (and C++) library in client side.
 * Be minimalist: just handle the media layer.
-* Expose a modern ECMAScript 6 API in both client and server sides.
-* Support all the existing WebRTC and ORTC browsers.
+* Support all the existing WebRTC endpoints.
-* Do not mandate a specific signaling protocol.
+* Do not mandate a specific signaling protocol (be signaling agnostic).

 ## Server side